siddharth1305/Parallelism-and-Concurrency-Notes/DATA-Week1.md

 EX
 ```
 val pairs = purchasedRdd.map(p => (p.customerId, p.price))
-val tunedPartitioner = new RangePartitioner(8, ranges)
+val tunedPartitioner = new RangePartitioner(8, pairs)
 val partitioned = pairs.partitionBy(tunedPartitioner).persist()
 ```
 **The result of `partitionBy` should be persisted.
 Otherwise, the partitioning is repeatedly applied each time the partitioned RDD is used**